adielcristo/symfony-doc-pt-br/security/access_token.rst

             }

-            // and return a UserBadge object containing the user identifier from the found token return new UserBadge($accessToken->getUserId());
+            // and return a UserBadge object containing the user identifier from the found token
+            // (this is the same identifier used in Security configuration; it can be an email,
+            // a UUID, a username, a database ID, etc.) return new UserBadge($accessToken->getUserId());
         }
     }